Iran and the IAEA

 - Iran cites the NPT to justify its nuclear work, including uranium enrichment, which can be used to generate electricity or to make a bomb.
 Article IV guarantees “the inalienable right of all the Parties to the Treaty to develop research, production and use of nuclear energy for peaceful purposes without discrimination.”

 - Iran claims to honor the NPT obligations for monitoring its atomic program.
-It has been careful not to break the safeguards agreement that allows U.N. inspectors from the International Atomic Energy Agency to verify compliance with the NPT.
+It has been careful not to break the safeguards agreement that allows U.N. inspectors from the International Atomic Energy Agency (IAEA) to verify compliance with the NPT.

 - The IAEA cited Iran for breach of safeguards, saying the Islamic Republic hid parts of its nuclear program and failed to answer questions on possible military work.
 This led the U.N.
-Security Council to impose sanctions to get Iran to provide data and to suspend enrichment to allay fears it seeks nuclear weapons.
+Security Council to impose sanctions in 2010 to get Iran to provide data and to suspend enrichment to allay fears it seeks nuclear weapons.

 - February 24, 2004: The IAEA reports that Iran is working to develop a more powerful centrifuge and on separating Polonium-210, which can be used in weapons.